 - Leadership Louisville Podcast, hosted by Aaron Miller: (Listen to Podcast at this link)

 - Episode 1 – Featuring Mary Ellen Wiederwohl, Chief of Louisville Forward

-- Episode 2 – Featuring Maggie Harlow, CEO of Signarama Downtown
+- Episode 2 – Featuring Maggie Harlow, Owner of Signarama Downtown

 More about the Leadership Louisville Podcast: Leadership and learning go hand in hand; join us as our community’s most interesting leaders, along with host Aaron Miller, enjoy a candid conversation about leadership lessons, pivoting, leading through change, and failing forward.
 Find out how these headline-makers plan to “be better and do better” (the purpose of the Leadership Louisville Center) and, most importantly, find out their vision for the future of this community.
 Each week you’ll hear an authentic exchange where listeners get to know our community leaders as real people and, hopefully, have fun along the way.